 So the Enventur’s destructibility likely depends upon the type of canine you have, how powerful their doggo jaws are, and what percentage of their personality is pure thrash.
 In any case, enough people are excited about the product to have fully funded its $25,000 Kickstarter campaign in 30 minutes.

-You can preorder the Enventur beginning May 16, starting at an MSRP of $425.
-Diggs also sells accessories, like a manual pump and tie-downs so your doggy kennel won’t blow away.
+You can purchase an Enventure for an MSRP of $475.
+Diggs also sells accessories, like a manual pump and tie-downs, so your doggy kennel won’t blow away.
 Head on over to the Diggs website to check it out.